michael-awe/django-template/README.md

 Django Template is a simple Django app that comes equipped with a landing page, authentication functionality, and a dashboard.

-It was designed to save developers time and frustration when creating new Django applications, by providing a pre-built foundation with some of the most common features already in place.
+It was designed to save developers time and frustration when creating new Django applications by providing a pre-built foundation with some of the most common features already in place.

 ## Features

-This Django Template project is extremely barebones and comes with three pre-configured apps: **landing_page**, **accounts**, and **dashboard**.
+This Django template is extremely barebones and comes with three pre-configured apps: **landing_page**, **accounts**, and **dashboard**.

   1. **landing_page** - serves as the homepage for your application and can be customized further to fit your needs.
   2. **accounts** - adds user registration, login and logout functionality to your application.
-  3. **dashboard** - the app where your users are directed after logging in/registering.
+  3. **dashboard** - the app where your users are directed after login/registration.
 Your app functionality can be added here.

 ## Setup

-To begin using this template, start by cloning the repository from Github:
+To begin using this template, start by creating a directory for your project:

+    mkdir <YOUR_PROJECT_NAME>
+    cd <YOUR_PROJECT_NAME>

+Clone the repository into the current directory:

-    git clone git@github.com:michael-awe/django-template.git
+    git clone git@github.com:michael-awe/django-template.git .

-Next, cd into the directory and create a virtual environment
+Next, create and activate a virtual environment

-    cd django-template
     python3 -m venv env
     source env/bin/activate